Butts County DUI Lawyer-Butts County DUI Attorney

 Towaliga Judicial Circuit

 Jackson, Georgia 30233

 TOP-RATED DUI DEFENSE

-If you have been arrested and charged with DUI in Butts County, contact the top-rated DUI Defense firm of the Law Offices of Richard Lawson.
+If you have been arrested and charged with DUI in Butts County, contact the top-rated DUI Defense firm of Lawson and Berry.
 Our skilled Butts County DUI Attorneys and DUI Lawyers in Jackson are always available to take your call, 24 hours a day, seven days a week.
 Even holidays!